kimchi-project/kimchi/docs/README.md

 Build and Install
 -----------------
+    For RHEL7 and openSUSE 13.1:
+    $ ./autogen.sh --with-spice-html5

+    Otherwise:
     $ ./autogen.sh --system

     $ make
     $ sudo make install   # Optional if running from the source tree